-The Cash Settlement Amount payable on Equity Linked Warrants is determined by the product of (i) how the value of the specified Underlying Equity determined at expiry has performed (which may or may not be adjusted by the relevant strike level multipliers (see risk factor 7.1 below)) when compared against the relevant strike levels, (ii) the applicable Warrant Multiplier

-(see risk factor 8.5), and (iii) the number of Warrants held by the Warrantholder.
+In the case of Expiration Settlement Warrants, the Cash Settlement Amount payable on Equity Linked Warrants is determined by the product of (i) how the value of the specified Underlying Equity determined at expiry has performed (which may or may not be adjusted by the relevant strike level multipliers (see risk factor 7.1 below)) when compared against the relevant strike levels, (ii) the applicable Warrant Multiplier (see risk factor 7.2), and (iii) the number of Warrants held by the Warrantholder.
 If such value at expiration is lower than the initial purchase price paid, investors could lose all or a significant portion of their investment.